Mastercard/crossborder-services-reference-app/README.md

 - This use case just shows one of the example of such failure where media type is Json.
 - You can refer [Error Codes](https://developer.mastercard.com/cross-border-services/documentation/api-ref/error-codes/) to understand different types of errors.
 - Please refer to #Usecase - 10 in [RemittanceAPITest.java](./src\test\java\com\mastercard\crossborder\api\RemittanceAPITest.java) for details.

+> Case 11:  **TIMEOUT FOR ONE SHOT PAYMENT**
+- OI wants to make one shot payment to handle timeout response.
+- This use case uses one shot payment request payload to get timeout response.
+- The response is verified by calling Retrieve payment API with transaction ref.
+- Please refer to #Usecase - 11 in [RemittanceAPITest.java](./src\test\java\com\mastercard\crossborder\api\RemittanceAPITest.java) for details.

+> Case 12: **TIMEOUT FOR PAYMENT WITH QUOTE**
+- OI wants to make payment with quote to handle timeout response.
+- This use case uses payment with quote request payload to get timeout response.
+- The response is verified by calling Retrieve payment API with transaction ref.
+- Please refer to #Usecase - 12 in [RemittanceAPITest.java](./src\test\java\com\mastercard\crossborder\api\RemittanceAPITest.java) for details.

 C] [Retrieve payment](https://developer.mastercard.com/cross-border-services/documentation/api-ref/retrieve-payment-api/):
 Status of a payment can be seen by retrieve payment API calls.
 There are two ways of knowing the details of payment,